tweedegolf/storage-abstraction/publish/AdapterLocal/README.md

 Buckets will be created inside the directory `path/to/folder`, parent folders will be created if necessary.

-## API

-For a complete description of the Adapter API see [this part](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#adapter-api) documentation of the Storage Abstraction package readme.

 ## Standalone

 You can also use the adapter standalone, without the need to create a Storage instance: